dherrera1911/dherrera1911.github.io/_posts/2025-08-10-open-neural-coding.md

 Next, we use the package to access the dataset.

-### The AllenSDK cache and downloading single session data
+## The AllenSDK cache and downloading single session data

-Importantly, the full dataset is very large (855 GB), so `allensdk` provides a convenient way to download only the data that we need (e.g. only one of the 58 sessions).
-The tool for this is an object called `EcephysProjectCache`, which we can use to manage and download the dataset.
+The `allensdk` package provides a cache system to manage the data.
+For example, it allows us to obtain the metadata for the sessions before downloading them.

+The tool for this is an object called `EcephysProjectCache`.
 Let's create the cache object and use it to download the metadata for the sessions: